 The Group records profit and revenue of contracts in progress based on the percentage-of-completion method.
-Key aspects of the method are the determination of the appropriate extent of progress towards completion and the assessment of the margin to be generated.
+Key aspects of the method are the determination of the appropriate extent of progress measured by the number of meters drilled towards completion and the assessment of the margin to be generated by the overall contract.
 Management follows up the contracts in progress and their related margins on a monthly basis.
-Occasionally the finance and control department perform on site controls.
+On a regular basis, controls are performed on site.